gnarea/terraform-gmail/README.md

 # Terraform modules to manage G Suite (fka Google Apps) MX Records

-This is a set of Terraform modules to manage MX records for Gmail in [G Suite](https://gsuite.google.com/) (fka Google Apps).
+This is a set of Terraform modules to manage MX records for Gmail in the [G Suite](https://gsuite.google.com/) (fka Google Apps).
 It's meant to be temporary until [Terraform supports the functionality out-of-the-box](https://github.com/hashicorp/terraform/issues/14021).